MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

     > Composite SLO based on operations availability: 99.95% per month.

-- **External dependencies SLO**: The team already considered SQL Managed Instance as the primary dependency, which already has a 99.8% availability factored into the overall platform availability.
+- **External dependencies SLO**: The team considers the SQL managed instance as the primary dependency, which already has a 99.8% availability factored into the overall platform availability.
 No other external dependencies are considered.

     > Composite SLO based on external dependency: Not applicable.